ISO title

 *Publication Announcement*

-We are delighted to announce that Legenda (Oxford) has agreed to take our proposed co-edited volume Cultural Change Through Language and Narrative: Italy and the USA forward for publication provisionally in 2018.
+We are delighted to announce that Legenda (Oxford) has agreed to take our proposed co-edited volume Cultural Change Through Language and Narrative: Italy and the USA forward for publication in 2019.

 Lay Summary